Warzone2100/warzone2100/doc/js-functions.md

 # Functions

-This section describes functions that can be called from scripts to make things happen in the game (usually called our script 'API').
+This section describes functions that can be called from scripts to make things happen in the game (usually called our script "API").

 ## profile(functionName[, arguments])